-6 Ways to Release Self-judgment and Start Accepting Yourself
+6 Ways to Release Self-Judgment and Accept Yourself

 Self-judgment holds you back from experiencing a free and fulfilling life.
 When you release self-judgment, you gain control of your life.

 When you experience self-judgment, you may experience negative thoughts about your own emotions, who you are as a person, your abilities, and what you’re capable of.

 People tend to be their own worst critics, but the beautiful thing is that we have the power to release self-judgment.

 By incorporating practises that allow you to become more aware of your inner critic, you can replace self-judgment for self-acceptance.

 The voice of self-judgment is the voice of your inner critic.